AiPaozao/NSParentalControl_Copy/README.md

 The code has been localized using AI, with the default language set to Chinese.
 Users can choose to switch to English in the plugin's settings, but this feature has not been tested.

+Known issues:
+1. When the game returns to the home screen and runs in the background, it will still continue to count time;
+2. When the last user exits the game and other plugins are running, the game process is not zero, and the timing will still be carried out for the last logged-in user;
+3. In some games, the timeout lock screen does not appear; it only displays after returning to the home screen;

 Here, I would like to express my heartfelt gratitude to the original author.
 -------------------------------------------------------------------------------
 Installation